dnbailey/AnnouncementBuddy/README.md

 * 4 space indentions (for ease of use to transfer across IDEs)
 * You can use tabs or spaces, but I recommend tabs

+Finally, our deployment will be handled in this manner:
+* Heroku manages backend management
+* Heroku will pull from the GitHub repository

 Have fun developing!
 - Taylor Puckett :)